Oracles

 On CLI, Nargo resolves oracles by making JSON RPC calls, which means it would require an RPC node to be running.

-In JavaScript, NoirJS accepts and resolves arbitrary call handlers (that is, not limited to JSON) as long as they matches the expected types the developer defines.
+In JavaScript, NoirJS accepts and resolves arbitrary call handlers (that is, not limited to JSON) as long as they match the expected types the developer defines.
 Refer to Foreign Call Handler to learn more about NoirJS's call handling.

 If you want to build using oracles, follow through to the oracle guide for a simple example on how to do that.